 The “drill and fill” machines have been on the market since the mid-1980s and have been useful in many cases for amending turf areas with poor soil.
 These machines can go as deep as some of the deep-tine machines on the market, and in some situations can be used with less surface disturbance.
-This type of aerifier has several drawbacks:
+This type of aerifier has a few drawbacks:

 - They are slow compared with reciprocating deep-tine machines (about a fourth of the speed, depending on soil type and depth).

 - Keeping the material hoppers filled can be labor-intensive.

 - The drill makes a hole, but does minimal — if any — loosening between the holes.

 These machines create minimal disturbance to the surface of the turf, and playability afterward is very good.

 Micro tining is performed primarily on golf course putting greens.
 Very small solid or coring tines, 1/4 inch in diameter or smaller, can be used to effectively dethatch and/or ventilate a putting green surface.
 Micro tining does not decompact the soil given that these tines only penetrate the thatch surface and shouldn’t get into the soil.

 Maximum micro-tining depth is generally 1.5 inches.
 With the small tine diameter and shallow depth, the green is under very little stress as the oxygen and gas exchange takes place (thus the term “ventilating”).
 The spacing of these holes should be no farther apart than 3 inches by 3 inches.